• Skip to primary navigation

 For Water Use OnPlace Water Order ByMethod

-Water users should comply with the District’s water ordering procedures.
-Conveyance capacity through many laterals is constrained and District staff determines lateral demand based on water orders.
+Water Users should comply with the District’s water ordering procedures.
+Conveyance capacity through many laterals is constrained.
+District staff determines lateral demand based on water orders.
 When demand exceeds the capacity of the lateral, the entire lateral is adversely affected, and water service can be lost for all users on the lateral.
-To properly operate and maintain the District’s water distribution system, and to a larger extent the Central Valley Project, water users are required to place proper water orders in accordance with the District’s Terms and Conditions for Agricultural Water Service.
+To properly operate and maintain the District’s water distribution system and, to a larger extent, the Central Valley Project, Water Users are required to place proper water orders in accordance with the District’s Terms and Conditions for Agricultural Water Service.

 OPERATIONS & MAINTENANCE